 - Bonus: Add reflective numbers and letters to your mailbox so that it's easy to spot in case of emergencies!

-Mailboxes serve a functional purpose, but there’s no reason for them to remain as the drab metal boxes that we leave in front of the house.
+Mailboxes serve a functional purpose, but there's no reason for them to remain as the drab metal boxes we leave in front of the house.
 As long as they fit USPS mailbox standards, your metal mailbox can be as unique and striking as you want it to be.
 It's easy to add curb appeal to your front yard with a classy mailbox!